gingerbeardman/Priiprocess/README.md

 The best results would come from building a theme from a scratch with the tool in mind, as my deconstruction of *Rhapsodii 2.0* could be optimised further still.

 So... the tool!
 I'm calling it [B]Priiprocess[/B] and it is less than 100 lines of PHP code.
 It could easily be ported to Python or even C (if WFL wanted to add support for this type of theme structure).

-Let's call this a first test vision, to get feedback.
-If it's something people would use then I will create my own thread for it.

-Thanks for your time and have fun!